mtolly/onyx/haskell/README.md

     The game information (name, title ID, thumbnail) are taken from the first input package in the list.

+  * Direct CON->PKG

+    This is an older method of converting Xbox 360 (CON/LIVE) files directly to PS3 .pkg files.
+This can usually be done by the main Quick Convert window with more options, however this tool can also work on things that are not valid standalone songs, such as Pro Guitar/Bass upgrades.

 ## Other Tools

   * Fill in automatic lower difficulties (MIDI function)